Updated

-Business and Professions Code 22430 is the California statute that makes it a crime for a person to manufacture or sell deceptive identification documents such as driver’s licenses, identification cards or passports.
-The offense can be charged as a misdemeanor or a felony, and carries a sentence of up to 3 years in jail.
+Business and Professions Code 22430 BPC prohibits manufacturing or selling deceptive identification documents such as fake driver’s licenses, ID cards or passports.
+The offense can be charged as a misdemeanor or a felony and carries a sentence of up to three years in jail.

 Examples

-- Wilson makes a fake I.D. for a teenager knowing that he will use it to unlawfully buy beer.
+- Wilson makes a fake I.D. for a teenager knowing that he will use it to buy beer unlawfully.

 - Kim sells a fake passport to a friend and knows she will use it to commit a crime.